forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwc-codepreview-supported-modules.md

 : Exposes Apex methods.
 Use this module to invoke Apex methods.
 Apex requests are proxied to your scratch org.

 **@salesforce/label**
 : Exposes labels in your Salesforce org.
 The local development server resolves labels from the SFDX project file `force-app/main/default/labels/CustomLabels.labels-meta.xml`.
-The Code Preview server displays a placeholder for labels that it can't find or that you didn't sync to your local filesystem.
+The Local Development server displays a placeholder for labels that it can't find or that you didn't sync to your local filesystem.
 The placeholder follows this format: `{unknown label:labelName}`.

 **@salesforce/resourceUrl**
 : Exposes static resources in your Salesforce org.
 Static resources are copied and served from the DX project location on your filesystem, `force-app/main/default/staticresources`, to the server.